cocacola-lab/ChatIE/README.md

 ![result](docs/result.jpeg)

 ## Tools🧰
-**UPDATE：** **we use the official api, the tool becomes more faster!!! if the key exceed limits please tell us.
-Moreover, the response speed depends on the official openai chatgpt api. (sometimes, the official is too crowded and the speed will be slow.)**
+**UPDATE：** **we use the official api, the tool becomes more faster!!! if the key exceed limits please tell us.**

-**NOTICE：** **you better use your own openai key because if our default account is used by multiple people at the same time, the account will be overloaded.**
+**NOTICE：** **The response speed depends on the official openai chatgpt api. (sometimes, the official is too crowded and the speed will be slow or the chatgpt will be overloaded.)** Moreover, you better use your own openai key because if our default account is used by multiple people at the same time, the account will be overloaded.

 ~~**NOTICE:** because official api is not available in domestic, so we use api from [revChatGPT](https://github.com/acheong08/ChatGPT) and v1 version.
 But it's **too slow**, so we advise you use the tool offline for study.
 We will update the api further in the future (**TODO**).~~